zkmkarlsruhe/ofxTensorFlow2/README.md

     make Debug
     make DebugTF2

+#### Using libtensorflow Installed to the System

+To use libtensorflow installed to a system path, ie. from a package manager like Homebrew, the path(s) need to be added to the project header include and library search paths and the libraries need to be passed to the linker.
+The `scripts/macos_install_libs.sh` is not needed.

+1. If libtensorflow was downloaded to `libs/tensorflow2/`, remove all files in this directory
+2. Edit `addon_config.mk` under the "osx" build taget:
+  * comment the "local path" sections and uncomment the "system path" sections
+  * If needed, change the path for your system, ie. `/usr/local` to `/usr/opt` etc
+3. If using the OF Project Generator, (re)regenerate project files for projects using the addon

 ## Usage
 Each example contains code to create a neural network and export it as SavedModel.
 Neural networks require training which may take hours or days in order to produce a satisfying output.